trien-hong/ChromeHttpRequestBlocker/README.md

         * Not all highlighted text are websites though so be mindful of what it is
         * Though you can always remove invalid sites by opening the extension's popup
 * Extension will now check for duplicate patterns before adding via context menu, popup, and uploading file
+* Extension's popup is now unavliable (I will add a new extension's popup later)
+    * Moved what was the previous popup into the extension's options
 * Change some of the styling and layout
-    * Moved the majority of buttons to the bottom
+    * Updated Bootstrap to v5.3.0-alpha3
     * Moved some of the custom CSS to a seperate file
+    * Added favicons for each pattern
+    * Added Bootstrap icons
     * Added dyanmic colors to pause button
     * Added a scroll down when adding new sites
     * Added titles when hovering over certain elements
     * Added borders to better help seperate different elements
+    * Removed glyphicons files
     * Removed some of the unnecessary or extra padding/margin from Bootstrap